persteenolsen/pso-gatsby-blog-cms-two/src/posts/2025-04-27-python-django-starter-two.md

 ---
-title: Python and Django Starter Website using MySQL serving a simple Blog
+title: Python and Django Starter Website using MySQL serving a simple Blog and Employees
-date: 2025-08-14
+date: 2025-08-22
 published: true
 categories:
   - Python